La-Shallot/ABRHS-Android-Schedule-App/README.md

 2. Set-up Screens that pass data to schedule display when completed

-3. Auto-Calculates your schedule of the day
+3. Calculations for your schedule of the day

 4. Menu for switching between days of the Week

-5. Refresh and Reset buttons
+5. Setting buttons

 6. Things that still need work:
-      1. A Refresh button that works
-      2. Holidays
-      3. Class End Times
-      4. Looking further ahead(choosing a day from calender)
+      1. Looking further ahead(choosing a day from calender)
-      5. Auto-Calculating Lunches based on Location
+      2. Notifications
-      6. Polish
+      3. Polish